-Dylan is in year six as a visual specialist, music consultant, and design advisor for the Marcus High School Marching Band, in Flower Mound, TX.
-During his time at Marcus, he has been a part of a UIL State Championship in 2014, a UIL Bronze Medal in 2016, and a 4th place BOA Grand Nationals finish in 2017.
+Dylan is in year ten as a visual specialist, music consultant, and design advisor for the Marcus High School Marching Band, in Flower Mound, TX.
+During his time at Marcus, he has been a part of six UIL State Championship Finals appearances, including two bronze medal and one gold medal state championship placements; as well as two BOA Grand Nationals Finals appearances in 2017 and 2021.

 In addition to his work with marching ensembles from across the country, Toombs works as a brass specialist in the Dallas Fort-Worth metroplex.
 He maintains a studio of middle school through college aged students.
 His students have consistently won positions within the TMEA All-State ensembles, the Greater Dallas Youth Orchestra, and countless other drum corps and collegiate ensembles.

 Dylan earned his degree from the University of North Texas in Music Performance with a concentration in Euphonium Performance.
 During his educational endeavors at the University of North Texas, he was honored to study with the world-renown Dr. Brian Bowman, who instilled a great love of brass pedagogy and performance within him.
 Dylan now enjoys life as an active music arranger, teacher, performer and soloist.

 Harold Sedano is a performer and educator based out of Houston, Texas.
 Most recently he has toured with the Tony and Emmy Award winning Broadway Show, “Blast!”.
 He has been a cast member for three tours in Japan.
 Prior to that he performed with the Blue Devils in Europe and marched with the Phantom Regiment Drum & Bugle Corps in 2012 – 2014 seasons.